let-def/ocamlformat/HACKING.jst.md

   classifies regressions in the current version compared to the previously saved state.

+If there were no regressions, it update the state file.
+This logic is implemented in [`test/fuzzer/run.sh`](test/fuzzer/run.sh).

 ### Updating Coverage State

 Regression detection is performed by comparing the latest fuzzing run against a